 Sunflower moth: Treatment options and pollinator safety

-The objective of an early application with contact insecticides is to kill female moths before they lay eggs, and young larvae while they are still feeding on pollen and before they bore deep into the head.
-Diamide insecticides (chlorantraniliprole, flubendiamide) are different in that they do not have contact activity and thus do not kill adult moths, although they have some systemic activity and very effective against larvae, while being more selective for pollinators.
+The objective of an early application with most insecticides is to kill female moths before they lay eggs, and young larvae while they are still feeding on pollen and before they bore deep into the head.
+Diamide insecticides are an exception in that they do not have contact activity and thus do not kill adult moths, although they are effective against larvae.

-Once flower disks are fully expanded or significant numbers of larvae have hatched, treatment is far more effective when applied directly into the flower faces.
+Once flower disks are fully expanded or significant numbers of larvae have entered, treatment is far more effective when applied directly into the flower faces.
 This is best accomplished in aerial applications by flying each pass from an easterly direction, rather than back and forth over the field.
-Use of a ground rig is best; although more time consuming, it permits more effective application of insecticide in a larger volume of water to provide better coverage.
+Use of a ground rig, although more time consuming, permits more effective application of insecticide in a larger volume of water to provide better coverage.

 Organophosphate materials have somewhat better residual activity than pyrethroids, whereas the latter have repellent properties.
 Both can lose their efficacy quickly under Kansas summer field conditions.
 Several new formulations combine active ingredients with different modes of action (organophosphate + pyrethroid, or organophosphate + neonicotinoid) to increase efficacy.
 However, recent observations suggest rising levels of resistance to organophosphates may be evolving in sunflower moth populations.

 The need to control pests on a crop in bloom raises concerns about potential impacts on pollinators.
 Sunflower growers also should be aware that most insecticide applications against sunflower moth carry a hidden cost in terms of yield reduction.
 Although commercial varieties have been bred to be self-compatible, and hence less pollinator-dependent, studies have shown that cross-pollination by insects improves seed weight and oil content.